prowlett/customdice/Note_to_self_re_development.md

 Put these in a subdirectory `customdice/` then zip this subdirectory for upload.

 Don't edit `customdice.sty` directly.
 Its source, and the source for `customdice.pdf` are in `customdice.dtx`.
-N.B. `customdice.tex` does nothing but hold the documentation code that was eventually put in `customdice.dtx`.

 Make `customdice.sty` by running `latex customdice.ins`.